Cerement/cerement.github.io/_posts/2019-07-18-implement-api-to-insert-and-read-int64-with-spanner-in-nodejs.md

 }
 ```

-Then, depending on needs, to decide whether just pass it as string or include other modules to deal with it.
+Then, depending on needs, to decide whether just pass it as a string or include other modules to deal with it.

 ## Reference